JordanGlanfield/double_blind_code_reviewer/README.md

 To run the tests, from the top directory of the project run `pytest` (with `-v` if you like to see many lines of text on your screen).

+## Continuous Integration
+For your benefit, you are provided with a simple GitLabCI script in `txt` format.
+To use it for your project, change the extension to `yml` and push it to your remote repository.
+Note that you need to have a [GitLab Runner](https://docs.gitlab.com/runner/) spinning somewhere for the pipeline to be executed.

 ## General Development Conventions

 ### Global references